A spectrum-level splitting of the $ku_\mathbb{R}$-cooperations algebra: Underlying nonequivariant splittings

 For details of the proof, see the $C_2$-equivariant analogue, \cref{prop: other splitting}.

 \begin{proposition} For all $k$, the Adams spectral sequence of (\ref{nonequiv:ass}),

 collapses. \end{proposition} \begin{proof} \cref{nonequiv: other splitting} implies that the splitting of the $E_{2}$-page (\ref{nonequiv:E2}) is in fact a splitting of spectral sequences.
-Recall that $W$ is concentrated in filtration $f=0$, so all potential differentials must occur within the summand
+Recall from \cref{nonequiv:rel steenrod} that $H\mF_{2_{*}}^{ku}H\mF_{2} \cong E(1)_{*}$.
+Since $E(1)_{*}$ is both injective and projective, all summands of the Adams spectral sequence (\ref{nonequiv:ass}) which contain $V_k$ or $V$ in either term are concentrated in filtration $0$ and thus have no differentials.
+So all potential differentials must occur within the summand

 We will show that no such differentials occur.
 First, recall that no nontrivial differentials can go from $v_{1}$-torsion classes to $v_{1}$-torsion free classes.
-Next, note that all $v_{1}$-torsion classes are concentrated in odd stems so there are no differentials between them.
-Likewise, all of the $v_{1}$-torsion free classes are concentrated in even stem $s$, and the Adams differential $d_{r}$ has degree $(s,f) = (-1,r)$, so there is no possibility of differentials from the $v_{1}$-torsion free classes to other $v_{1}$-torsion free classes.
+Next, note that all $v_{1}$-torsion classes are concentrated in odd stems, and the Adams differential $d_{r}$ has degree $(s,f) = (-1,r)$, so there are no differentials between them.
+Likewise, all of the $v_{1}$-torsion free classes are concentrated in even stem $s$, so there are no differentials between $v_{1}$-torsion free classes.
 Finally, we must consider the possibility of differentials from the $v_{1}$-torsion free classes to $v_{1}$-torsion classes.
 This is impossible for the following degree reasons.

 We will now show there are no differentials with source a $v_1$-torsion free class and target a $v_{1}$-torsion class.
-The $v_1$-torsion classes in filtration $f > 0$ are precisely the classes $\Sigma^{2(m-k)}y_{i}$, which only occur in stem $s \le -3$.
+The $v_1$-torsion classes in filtration $f > 0$ are precisely the classes $\Sigma^{2(m-k)}v_0^iy_{j}$, which only occur in stem $s \le -3$.
 Since

 is contained entirely in stem $s \ge 0$, it only remains to show that there are no differentials originating in $v_1$-torsion free classes of